batshit crazy

 A powerful composite form of theatre that has the complexity of a Hieronymus Bosch painting and the dream-like imagination of the surrealists.

-Nicholas Minns, WRITING ABOUT DANCE (UK)
+Micholas Minns, WRITTING ABOUT DANCE (UK)

 Choreographer / Director: Léa Tirabasso